Kristian Saguin is Associate Professor at the Department of Geography, College of Social Sciences and Philosophy

 Research Interests: political ecology, urban political ecology, aquaculture and fisheries, urban studies, agrarian studies, urban agriculture, urban peripheries, resource geographies

 Through a political ecology lens, I have been interested in understanding livelihoods, resource governance and everyday urban politics amid environmental change at the peri-urban interface in the Philippines.
 First, I have demonstrated the importance of ecological specificities, social relations and material practices in the trajectories of aquaculture development in the Philippines.
-I have established environmental, economic and cultural links between peri-urban aquaculture producers and urban consumers to show how ecological processes shape fisherfolk marginalization and their vulnerability to hazards.
+I have established environmental, economic and cultural links between peri-urban aquaculture producers and urban consumers to show how ecological processes shape fisherfolk marginalization, coastal governance and vulnerability to hazards.

-Second, my work on resource governance of peri-urban environmental change in Laguna Lake, Philippines demonstrated the specific ways that cities produce resource frontiers.
+Second, my work on resource governance of peri-urban environmental change in Laguna Lake, Philippines demonstrate the specific ways that cities produce resource frontiers.
 I have engaged with urban metabolism by tracking and characterizing resource flows such as water, food and wastes that go into the city, the infrastructural relations that mediate them, and the corresponding socio-environmental transformation of urban resource frontiers.
 I have also sought to understand shifting environmental governance strategies of the Philippine state in resource frontiers by tracking the emergence of modern imaginaries of nature, forms of authoritarian populism and their spatial and ecological manifestations in the urban peripheries.

 Third, my engagement with various communities in the peripheries of Metro Manila focused on the emerging forms of everyday politics, resistance and movements surrounding peri-urban environmental transformation.
 Documenting individual and collective responses to diverse state initiatives such as urban farming, flood control infrastructure and urban redevelopment projects, I have examined the complex roles and practices that people take to negotiate claims and citizenship in relation to the state and the city.